Social-engagement experts Jeremy Heimans and Henry Timms celebrate the new power that impels broad-based social movements.

 Today, the most resonant ideas are not those that get flashed at the highest number of people but those that become individualized expressions of affiliation and identity among peers.Jeremy Heimans and Henry Timms

 To help you define an idea on which you could base a movement, Heimans and Timms offer the acronym ACE, which stands for actionable, connected and extensible.
 An ACE idea, they clarify, inspires you to act, participate and connect with other people.
 Its design enables each person to individualize it.
-Thus, the authors celebrate, when an ACE idea spreads, or goes viral, people can tweak it to suit their communities.
+Thus, the authors celebrate, when an ACE idea spreads or goes viral people can tweak it to suit their communities.

 People have always wanted to take part in the world.Jeremy Heimans and Henry Timm

 Demonstrating that they understand and know how to apply their own advice, Heimans and Timms keep their language and graphics simple, easy to grasp and powerful.
-They create their own slang expressions or potential memes, and include a handy glossary for terms you never heard of until you opened their book.
+They create their own slang expressions or potential memes, and include a handy glossary of terms you never heard of until you opened their book.
 Given their extraordinary accomplishments as activists and cultural avatars, readers should bear in mind that their guidance is deliberately non-partisan and aimed at no specific point on the political continuum.
-The authors believe in new power activism and provide detailed actionable guidance – with wit and a sense of the absurd – to anyone who wants to launch or support a movement.
+The authors believe in new power activism and provide detailed actionable guidance – with wit and a sense of the absurd – for anyone who wants to launch or support a movement.